 pepperoni, if you want it

 You'll need a charcoal grill.
 I'm going to guess that a gas grill will probably make a perfectly fine pizza, but one that is really delicious requires a wood fire underneath.
 Yes, it's bad for the environment, but it tastes good.
-Just take the kids to school on the bus for a week to offset the damage you've done.
+Just walk the kids to school for a week to offset the damage you've done.
 So back to the burning - buy some nice charcoal, made from actual wood.
 Skip the briquettes and lighter-fluid powered varieties.
 If you're not confident in your grill management skills, check out Everyday Food's photo essay on setting up a charcoal grill .
 I'll review the steps later in this recipe.

 To make the dough, dissolve the yeast in 1/2 cup warm water in a medium sized bowl.
 Stir in 1/2 cup of the flour and set aside in a warm location for 30-60 minutes.
 I turn on my oven to its lowest setting for about ten minutes, then turn it off and put my dough mix in there.